-It’s been over 13 years since I first started writing about project management tools, and in that time, I’ve watched hundreds come and go.
+It’s been over 13 years since I started writing about project management tools.
+In that time, I’ve seen hundreds of project tracking and team collaboration platforms come and go.

 Let’s cut through the noise and find what actually works for your team.